rodneymaiato/codingBlog/content/posts/how-to-install-a-different-version-of-HUGO-in-linux-debian.md

 title: "How to Install a Different Version of Hugo in Linux Debian"
 date: 2023-03-16T17:39:56-07:00
 ShowToc: true
-author: Rod Maiato
+author: Rodney Maiato
+tags: ["hugo"]
 ---

 Being new to Linux, I find it surprisingly easy to use.
 But once in a while, something you would expect to be super simple, turns out to be a brain teaser.
 For example, I couldn't figure out how to upgrade to the latest version of Hugo.

-I was watching a few a few youtube tutorials on how to create themes with Hugo and noticed my version of hugo was older than the version used in the tutorials.
+During a youtube tutorial on how to create themes with Hugo, I noticed that my version of hugo was older than the version used in the tutorials.
 And some of those videos were over a year old.

-So naturally, I ran `sudo apt update` and `sudo apt upgrade`.
+So, I ran `sudo apt update` and `sudo apt upgrade`.

 Then I ran `hugo version` and still no upgrade.
 At the time of this writing hugo was at version 0.111.3 and I was still on version 0.92 which dated back to Feb 2022.

-## Another Ways to Install Hugo
+## An Alternative Way to Install Hugo

 The official installation instructions for Hugo found on [gohugo.io](https://gohugo.io) is to enter the following command: `sudo apt install hugo`.
 It's usually the best way to install any package.